Chapter 15.25

 A. General Standards.

-1. All private signs must be located on-site.
-Off-site signs shall not be permitted unless specifically authorized by this chapter.
+1. Off-premises signs shall not be permitted unless specifically authorized by this chapter.

-2. All private signs must comply with the standards contained in The City of Roslyn Standards and Guidelines for Preservation, Rehabilitation, Restoration, and Reconstruction of Historic Properties as adopted or subsequently amended by the city council.
+2. Except for public signs, all signs must comply with the standards contained in the City of Roslyn Standards and Guidelines for Preservation, Rehabilitation, Restoration, and Reconstruction of Historic Properties as adopted or subsequently amended by the city council.

 3. Signs made of wood or metal are preferred.